Jeff Rich: Early life

 Born in Hackney, London, Rich attended Upton House Comprehensive School, and whilst there he appeared in the opera Tosca at the Royal Opera House, Covent Garden.

 Career

 Rich helped out Def Leppard in August 1986 and played alongside Rick Allen who had lost his left arm in a car accident in December 1984.
 However, during the band's warm-up tour of Ireland, Rich missed a gig and the rest of the band realised Allen could drum alone.
-Rich subsequently played with Stretch, Judie Tzuke and the Climax Blues Band.
+Rich had previously played with Stretch, Judie Tzuke and the Climax Blues Band.
 In late 1985, he replaced Pete Kircher in Status Quo.
 In April 2000 he left the group, citing exhaustion and family commitments.
 He was replaced on drums by Matt Letley.

 Since leaving Status Quo, Rich has toured schools across the UK giving masterclasses in drumming and percussion.
 Rich drums with Stealer, a tribute band to Free.